-The dissection and identification of olfactory receptor neurons were conducted as described by Ni MM et al (Ni et al. 2008).
+The dissection and identification of olfactory receptor neurons were conducted as described by Ni et al. (2008).
 The olfactory receptor neurons are bipolar neurons with an apical, ciliated dendritic region, a somata and a basal unmyelinated axon under an inverted microscope (Olympus, Japan) (Lucero and Chen 1997).
-They could create a $2 \sim 5$ G $\Omega$ seal in the whole-cell mode.
+They could create a $2\sim 5$ G Ω seal in the whole-cell mode.